How it all began

-My name is Imogen (Imi for friends) and I am your host.
+My name is Imogen (Imi for friends).
 I am a surfer, a mum and an entrepreneur.

-I was born and raised in the UK in the seventies, and despite having really “old-fashioned” parents, my lifelong dream was to live like a hippie.
-They certainly introduced me to a nomadic lifestyle and at the age of 11 I had already moved to France and back…twice!
+I was born and raised in the UK in the seventies, and my lifelong dream was to live an adventurous lifestyle.
+At a very early age, I was propelled into living like a nomad and at the age of 11 I had already moved to France and back…twice!
 At the age of 17, Point Break came out in movie theaters and I caught the surfing bug.

 I caught my first wave ever in Maui, Hawaii.
 I was blown away by the exiliration, the sheer thrill of surfing and, of course, its values.

 Living in a landlocked city didn’t help, so I didn’t progress much in surfing, but I completely adhered to the surfing values, spirit and way of life.
 I spent my first paycheck on a 7″2 yellow board that I found in Hossegor.
 Unfortunately, I failed to use the proper straps to attach it on the roof rack and remember seeing the board flying away at 60mph on the Motorway!

 When I turned 18, I took a gap year and moved to the UK for a few months.
 I was miserable there.
 So to cheer me up, I would spend most of my weekends commuting from London to Devon with the The Stormrider Guide in my glove compartment.
 Most of the time, I would sleep on the back seat of my car, and overcome the dire temperatures of the British waters with my 4/3 Rip Curl wetsuit.
 I managed to pay myself a ticket to Australia and back where I bought my very first shortboard, a Hot Buttered 5’8″ that I still have to this day (but that I never managed to surf properly because it is too short – lol).